-5. Optimize the name and description.
+5. IMPORTANT: Optimize the name and description.
 Congressional offices receive summaries of where the leader is mentioned online, so it’s key that the video’s title and description name the leader and the bill.
 For example, name the video “Sen. Tywin Lannister Please Cosponsor the Education for All Act.”
-In the video description, mention the leaders name, bill and that you’re constituents who support The Borgen Project.
+In the video description, mention the leader’s name, the bill and that you’re constituents who support The Borgen Project.

 6. Use your social media platform!
 There’s a good chance your leader’s Communications Director will see the video within 24 hours of you publishing it, but just to make sure the message is received, email the video to their office.
 You can also post the video to the leader’s Facebook page and tweet your message to the leader!

-Example of a Good Description: “Sen. Tywin Lannister, we truly believe that you have the ability to make a difference in thousands of lives by cosponsoring the Education for All Act.
+- Example of a Good Description: “Sen. Tywin Lannister, we truly believe that you have the ability to make a difference in thousands of lives by cosponsoring the REACH Act.
 As your constituents and supporters of The Borgen Project, we believe that the values of the district are best represented when we’re improving the lives of those born into extreme poverty.”

 Why this video is a huge success…